kleder/timetracker/README.md

 ![T-rec image](./src/assets/dino.png)

-T-Rec is a desktop timesheet app that helps you log your work time into Youtrack.
-Recorded time entries are automatically synced to cloud or to local Youtrack instances.
+T-Rec is a desktop time recording app that helps you log your work time into Youtrack.
+Recorded time entries are automatically synced to InCloud or Standalone Youtrack.

 ## Features
 * record time you spend on tasks assigned to you in youtrack
 * track time of your tasks from multiple agile boards
-* detect your idle time and decite what to do with it
+* detect your idle time and decide what to do with it
 * autosync with youtrack

 [![Build Status](https://travis-ci.org/kleder/timetracker.svg?branch=master)](https://travis-ci.org/kleder/timetracker)